xdevplatform/node-timeline-visualizations/README.md

 =================================

 A Node application that renders an interactive timeline of when your friends joined Twitter.
 Demonstrates the use of Node.js, the twit module for interacting with the Twitter REST API and vis.js as the rendering engine.
+<br /><br />

+To start, follow the instructions found in the 'config.sample.js' file!

 Install dependencies